thegenemyers/DFA-SPEC/DAS-spec.md

 command, or might specify decisions about tours through the graph.
 The P is immediately follwed by U or O indicating either an *unordered* or *ordered* collection.
-The remainder of the line then consists of a name for the collection followed by a non-empty list of ID's refering to segments and/or edges.
+The remainder of the line then consists of a name for the collection followed by a non-empty list of ID's refering to segments and/or edges that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
 An unordered collection refers to the subgraph induced by the vertices and edges in the collection (i.e. one adds all edges between a pair of segments in the list and one adds all segments adjacent to edges in the list.)
 An ordered collection captures paths in the graph consisting of the listed objects